ns-develops/Rise-app/README.md

 <br>
 <br>
 `If your phone warns you that the app is from “unknown sources,” you need to allow installation from external sources:
 Go to Settings > Security > Allow installation from unknown sources (this may vary by device - OBS!
-Only for this application, if you are unsure use preview link below.
+Only safe for this application, if you are unsure or have iOS device use preview link below.
 Once the download finishes, tap the file to install the app.
 After installation, you can open and use the app as usual.`
 <br>